Robust Failure Diagnosis of Microservice System through Multimodal Data: Background

 \textbf{Metric.} Various system-level metrics (\eg CPU utilization, memory utilization) and user-perceived metrics (\eg average response time) are configured for monitoring system instances.
-Each metric is collected at a predefined interval, forming a time series, as shown in the bottom-right of \figref{fig:intro}.
+Each metric is collected at a predefined interval, forming a time series, as shown at the bottom of \figref{fig:intro}.
 These metrics track various aspects of performance issues.
 By examining metrics, operators can determine which physical resource is anomalous or is the bottleneck~\cite{sun2021ctf, su2021detecting, shen2021time, ma2021jump, li2021multivariate, dai2021sdfvae}.

-\textbf{Deployment data.} A microservice system comprises many hardware and software assets that form complicated inter-relationships.
+In addition to trace, log, and metric, \textbf{deployment data} is also important to failure diagnosis.
+A microservice system comprises many hardware and software assets that form complicated inter-relationships.
 Operators must carefully record these relationships (\aka deployment data) to keep high maintainability of the system.
-In addition, the deployment data are a valuable source for failure diagnosis and can be utilized to learn failures' propagation path and characteristics.
+Leveraging deployment data enables the understanding of failure propagation paths and characteristics.